 BDI Champion Award (race neutral)

 Recognizes a public or private organization who are community champions for minority business inclusion.
 Ideal candidates should demonstrate and promote best practices, ideas and strategies to increase the overall participation of minority-owned firms on projects.

 Ideal candidates are leaders who inspire, foster, recognize, demonstrate, encourage and promote best practices, ideas, products, technology and strategies for diversity and inclusion to enhance great places to live and/or work.

 Please note: Nominations will be accepted from all sources, including self-nominations by business owners wishing to be considered for any of the awards.

 All nominations must be submitted using the Online Award Nomination Forms below.
 Form I nominates Minority-owned Construction and Non Construction businesses.
 Form II nominates both Legacy Lifetime Achievement and Leadership Awards.

-Please note: All nominations and nomination packages must be submitted before the deadline of September 1, 2014.
+Please note: All nominations must be submitted before the deadline of September 10, 2015.

 All nominations should contain the information requested for each category.
 Remember that judging will be based on the information submitted, so please take the time to provide details and to fully answer all questions.